- Get started

 Install and upgrade Label Studio

 Install Label Studio on premises or in the cloud.
-Choose the install method that works best for your environment:
+Choose the installation method that works best for your environment:

 - Install with pip